goldmonkey21/doxer/README.md

 I created 13 Forest models on an Amazon EC2 with character grams of 100 through to 1000 with gaps of 100 (10 models), and word grams of [100,200,300] (3 models).
 There were two words in the word grams that needed to be removed due to an error and so the 300 condition was really 298 (there was an empty string and a parsing error of 'ofthe' in the single word grams).
 I created 3 separate models for each condition being Kin, Gut, and a Combination of Gut/Kin.

 My findings during the reduce() stage was that two authors being Gavin Andresen (ID = 224) and Lachesis (ID = 237) were classified as Satoshi 9 times out of 13 for the Kin Random Forest models (3 word models and 10 4-gram character models).
 I then removed all texts under 4 classifications to complete the reduction process and to let Doxer analyze the texts with its unique word overlap algorithm.
 I analyzed character grams 4 through 10 (7 class) and word grams 1 through to 10 (10 class) on the Doxer algorithm, thus giving me 17 extra classifications.
 The results were quite definite as illustrated in the graph below with all but one classification going to Gavin.
 All character grams were given to Gavin and only the 10th word gram was given to Lachesis.
 Therefore, out of the top classified Random Forest candidates, Gavin Andresen had the most unique grams (character and word) with that of Satoshi Nakamoto!

+### Update 7/June/21

+I recently added Hal's posts and found that the Forest also added him to the reduced list.
+My top favorites of Satoshi now include Gavin, Hal, Lachesis (i.e. Eric Swanson).
+However, when I compare only Gavin, Hal, and Lachesis, Gavin wins.

 I further ran the reduced datasets over the rstylo library in R to see if I would get a similar result.
 Using 1,000 most frequent word models and also using both Forest texts above 4 classifications and all texts classified as Satoshi, I found that Gavin and Satoshi clustered together.
 It is interesting that even in the rstylo() cluster Lachesis was second best to Gavin, thus showing what a tight race it was indeed.